-Development within the Centre shall be on the basis of full urban water, wastewater
+Development within the Centre shall be on the basis of full urban water, wastewater and stormwater management facilities.

 A Master Servicing Strategy outlining preliminary functional water distribution, wastewater collection and stormwater management facilities, including designs and costs, will be prepared by proponents to the satisfaction of the City and the Region as a condition of approval of development applications.